CoAntrimMan/BibleStudy/General thoughts.md

 Sat 5th October 2024
 Ballynakelly Mission Hall Harvest Service
 1 Corinthians 15 - The need for the resurection and Christ the First Fruits of the harvest.

+# Judges
+Judges 1 and 2 details how the majority of the tribes did not drive out the inhabitants of the land. when they were strong they dwelt among them.

+Judges 2 speaks to how another generation arose that knew not thr Lord nor the works he had done.

+They end up serving other gods.